daenvil/MCDatapacks/pages/vegancraft/main.md

 - **Bouncy Boot**: an alternative to rabbit's feet.
 Crafted from leather boots surrounded by slimeballs (or acacia gum).
 - **Puffer Bubble**: an alternative to pufferfish.
 Crafted from a heart of the sea and soul sand.
 - **Feathery Membrane**: an alternative to phantom membranes.
 Crafted from feathers and wax.
+- **Breezy Rod**: an alternative to breeze rods.
+Crafted using a blaze rod and dragon's breath.

 Sniffer plants also drop some brewing ingredients, including a ghast tear alternative, see [Sniffer Plants](#sniffer-plants) for details.